nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 | integration      | components fitting together               | -                                                                                              | external code, external system           |
 | end-to-end (e2e) | app + external data stores, delivery, etc | A fake user (ex a Playwright agent) literally using an app connected to real external systems. | none (do not mock)                       |

-There are varying schools of thought about when you should and should not mock, the broadstrokes of which are laid out below.
+There are different schools of thought about when to mock and when not to mock, the broad strokes of which are outlined below.

 ## When and not to mock

 There are 3 main mock candidates:

-- own code
+- Own code
-- external code
+- External code
-- external system
+- External system

 ### Own code

-This is what you/your project control.
+This is what your project controls.

 ```mjs displayName="your-project/main.mjs"
 import foo from './foo.mjs';